madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 decompose (Node x _ left right) = Just (x, merge left right)
 ```

-From `merge` follows everything else.
-Maximum is maintained at the root, so
+From `merge`{.haskell} follows everything else.
+Maximum is maintained at the
-accessing it is easy.
-The `decompose` operation returns the maximum along with
+root, so accessing it is easy.
+The `decompose`{.haskell} operation returns the
-the rest of the heap with the maximum removed by merging the two children of the
+maximum along with the rest of the heap with the maximum removed by merging the
-root.
-Insertion (the default implementation) creates a singleton heap out of the
+two children of the root.
+Insertion (the default implementation) creates a
-inserted label and merges it into the heap.
+singleton heap out of the inserted label and merges it into the heap.

-Since `merge` has logarithmic complexity, so does `insert` and `deleteMax`.
+Since `merge`{.haskell} has logarithmic complexity, so does `insert`{.haskell}
-Since we store the maximum at the root, `findMax` runs in constant time.
+and `deleteMax`{.haskell}.
+Since we store the maximum at the root,
+`findMax`{.haskell} runs in constant time.

 Conversion from a list is more interesting.
 The obvious implementation is to
 fold over the list of elements and insert them into the heap, this turns out not